phorward/pynetree/README.md

 DESCRIPTION
 ===========

-pyParse is a simple, light-weight parsing toolkit for Python.
+pynetree is a simple, light-weight parsing toolkit for and written in Python.

 The toolkit has been developed in the course of implementing a top-down parser supporting left-recursive grammars.
-Therefore, pyParse is a parser that implements a modified version of the well-known packrat parsing algorithm, but with the approach to provide true BNF-styled grammars, as known from other parsing frameworks.
+Therefore, pynetree is a parser that implements a modified version of the well-known packrat parsing algorithm, but with the approach to provide true BNF-styled grammars, as known from other parsing frameworks.

 The following example already defines a simple grammar and runs a parser on the input "1+2*(3+4)+5":

-	from pyparse import Parser
+	from pynetree import Parser

 	p = Parser({
 		"factor": ["INT", "( expr )"],